Mail art

 Mail art, also known as postal art and correspondence art, is an artistic movement centered on sending small-scale works through the postal service.
-It initially developed out of what eventually became Ray Johnson's New York Correspondence School and the Fluxus movements of the 1960s, though it has since developed into a global movement that continues to the present.
+It developed out of what eventually became Ray Johnson's New York Correspondence School and the Fluxus movements of the 1960s.
+It has since developed into a global, ongoing movement.

 Characteristics

 Media commonly used in mail art include postcards, paper, a collage of found or recycled images and objects, rubber stamps, artist-created stamps (called artistamps), and paint, but can also include music, sound art, poetry, or anything that can be put in an envelope and sent via post.
 Mail art is considered art once it is dispatched.
 Mail artists regularly call for thematic or topical mail art for use in (often unjuried) exhibition.

 Mail artists appreciate interconnection with other artists.
 The art form promotes an egalitarian way of creating that frequently circumvents official art distribution and approval systems such as the art market, museums, and galleries.
 Mail artists rely on their alternative "outsider" network as the primary way of sharing their work, rather than being dependent on the ability to locate and secure exhibition space.

 Mail art can be seen as anticipating the cyber communities founded on the Internet.